 As the hint suggests, imagine that we set a balanced binary tree on the n elements, where each leaf corresponds to an element in the array.
 Assume that for each leaf there is one processor which keeps a linked list of size one.
 This linked list includes the value of the corresponding element in the array.
-Assume that the processor associates a tag and an id to the linked list, where the tag is simply the tag of the element and the id is the index of the element in the array.
+Assume that the processor associates a tag

 Let v be a node in the binary tree, who has two children u and w.
 Furthermore, assume that node u (similarly w) is keeping a linked list for each group of elements in its subtree with the same tag (the elements corresponding to the leaves of the subtree rooted at u).
 Furthermore, assume each linked list has a processor that is responsible for it and knows the id of the linked list, its tag, and start/end of the linked list.
 We claim that it is possible that each of these processors does $\mathcal{O}(1)$ work, and afterwards node v will have the merged version of these linked lists.
-More precisely, node v will have a linked list for each group of elements which are in its subtree and have the same tag and each linked list (if the linked list is not merged we keep the id, otherwise take the minimum one), its tag, and start/end of the linked list.
+More precisely, node v will have a linked list for each group of elements which are in its subtree and have the same tag and each linked list has an assigned processor that is responsible for it and knows the id of the linked list (if the linked list is not merged we keep the id, otherwise take the minimum one), its tag, and start/end of the linked list.
 If our claim is true, by starting from the above initial configuration where we only have set the leaves, after $\mathcal{O}(\log n)$ time-steps we will end up with a group of linked lists in the root of the tree such that each linked list includes exactly all elements with some tag from $\{1, \dots, \sqrt{n}\}$.

-If there is a linked list in u (similarly w) and there is no linked list with the same tag in node w (respectively u) simply keep the linked list in v with the same tag, id, and assigned processor.
+If there is a linked list in u (similarly w) and there is no linked list with the same tag in node w (respectively u) simply keep the linked list in ν with the same tag, id, and assigned processor.
 Now, assume there are two linked lists L and L' respectively in u and w and assigned processors p and p'.
 Without loss of generality, assume that the id of L is smaller than the id of L'; then, we simply concatenate the two linked lists and assign the id of L to the new linked list and let processor p be responsible for it (we do not need processor p' anymore).
 There is one subtle point here: How do the processors know about each other's linked lists?
 To address this, we assign a fixed part of the shared memory to every possible choice of a node and a tag to keep the necessary information, like id and start/end, if a linked list with that tag appears in that node during the process.
 Thus, for instance in the above argument processor p (similarly p') knows which part of the memory it should check to find out whether there is a linked list with similar tag in w (respectively u) or not.
-If yes, then it compares the ids and if the id of its linked list is smaller, it will concatenate its linked list to the other one and will write the updated information (id and start/end) in the part of the memory which is assigned to this newly created linked list, which is determined by the tag and node ν.
+If yes, then it compares the ids and if the id of its linked list is smaller, it will concatenate its linked list to the other one and will write the updated information (id and start/end) in the part of the memory which is assigned to this newly created linked list, which is determined by the tag and node